f5devcentral/f5-agility-labs-adc/docs/class9/module2_middle/lab/data_plane_tls_and_cipher_hardening.rst

 This lab will:

-* Build a baseline HTTPS application service
+* Inspect an existing HTTPS virtual server
-* Observe default TLS posture
+* Observe baseline TLS posture
 * Create a hardened Client SSL profile
 * Apply hardened configuration to a virtual server
 * Validate deterministic protocol enforcement